Little Chestnuts Topics - 2022/23

-During every term, we will also be looking at food preparation and learn about hygiene.
+Every term, we will visit our outdoor cabin and field for our weekly ‘Wonderful Woodland’ nature morning.
+We will be looking at food preparation and learn about hygiene in our weekly Fun Food mornings sessions.
 The children will regularly use the balance bikes and a range of motor skill activities to develop both their fine and gross motor skills.
-Over time, we hope for all children to grow in confidence as well as gaining an understanding about how to keep safe.
+Our weekly PE lessons will include learning a variety of skills such as climbing, balancing, throwing and catching, along with working in a team.
+Over time, we hope for all children to grow in confidence as well as gaining an understanding about how to keep safe using our equipment.
 Throughout every topic, all the children have opportunities to extend their learning in all EYFS areas of learning.

 Autumn Term (Part 1)

-We know that starting a new setting can raise a mixture of emotions, so during the first few weeks we will spend time ensuring all children feel happy and settled into their new routines.
+We know that starting school can have a mixture of emotions, so the first few weeks we will spend time ensuring all children feel happy and settled into their new routine.
 This will help children feel safe, secure in their environment, and ensure an understanding of everyday procedures.
 Our timetable will include many activities involving name games, social activities and time to explore all the different areas inside and outside.
-We have also planned weekly activity days including ‘Wonderful Woodland’ inspired by Forest schooling, where children will explore our lovely school grounds looking at plants/trees, and visit the cabin.
-‘Fun Food’ will be a dedicated day to following instructions when making a hot or cold dish, including looking at foods from different cultures.
-We hope this will promote and encourage children to use good communication skills, and learn new, exciting vocabulary.
+As mentioned above, we will plan weekly activity days including ‘Wonderful Woodland’ inspired by Forest schooling, where children will explore our lovely school grounds looking at plants/trees, and visit the cabin.
+‘Fun Food’ sessions will be a dedicated day to follow instructions, and make a hot or cold dish, including looking at foods from different cultures.
+We hope this will promote and encourage children to use good communication skills, and learn new exciting vocabulary.

-During the first few weeks we will use stories to support everyone starting in Little Chestnuts, including ‘Our Class is Our Family’ to celebrate everyone being unique and bring all our families together to create our very own Little Chestnut’s family tree.
-‘The Lion Inside’ is also a wonderful book to help the children feel brave in their new setting, with new adventures.
+During the first few weeks we will use stories to support starting school, including ‘Our Class is Our Family’ to celebrate everyone being unique and bring all our families together to create our very own Little Chestnuts’ family tree.
+‘The Lion Inside’ is also a wonderful book to help the children feel brave in their new school, with new adventures.
 We will spend time exploring the school grounds and creating large scale artwork as a group.
 It is an important time for the children to begin to share their thoughts, ideas and interests through artwork, photos and speaking activities.
-We will also introduce the children to the Zones of Regulation and associate different feelings to different colours.
+We will also introduce the children to the Zones of Regulation and learn how to recognise different feelings and connect these to different colours.

 Autumn Term (Part 2)

 We will also be celebrating different festivals during this half term including Hanukkah and Christmas.
-We will have winter-based fun through art, music, role-play and celebrate together.
+This will include having lots of winter-based fun through art, music, role-play.

 Spring Term (First Half)